samplics-org/samplics/README.rst

 In large scale surveys, often complex random mechanisms are used to select samples.
 Estimates derived from such samples must reflect the random mechanism. *Samplics* is a python package that implements a set of sampling techniques for complex survey designs.
-These techniques are organized into the following four subpackages.
+These survey sampling techniques are organized into the following four subpackages.

 **Sampling** provides a set of random selection techniques used to draw a sample from a population.
 It also provides procedures for calculating sample sizes.
 The sampling subpackage contains: